-Life in the Days of Corona
+Life in the Days of Corona-Keep Busy

 We have been home for quite a while now except for going to the local CVS to pick up our prescriptions.
 To keep busy, Jan continues to take Karma for walks several times a day if the weather permits.
 But in any case, they walk at least two or three times.
-If the weather is opportune, I take short strolls in our quiet neighborhood taking photographs.
+If the weather is suitable, I take short strolls in our quiet neighborhood taking photographs.

 The other day, I noticed a small cluster of crocuses blooming, took my camera, and snapped a few photographs.
 Seeing them so lively was rejuvenating in some ways.
 We will blossom once again, soon.
 Yesterday, Jan and I got in our car and I drove us around for about forty minutes to an hour.
-We remained in the car except getting out in the empty parking lot of Rhode Island Mall.
+We sat in the car except for getting out in the empty parking lot of Rhode Island Mall.
 It was a bit eerie with only one car parked its owner recharging the batteries of his electric car.
 I am sharing some photographs from our quiet neighborhood and the empty parking lots.
-Past the photographs, in the second section of this article, I will share some programs and some Windows 10 tips that may help in your work, at least they may keep you busy a little longer!
+After the photographs, in the second section of this article, I will share some programs and some Windows 10 tips that may help in your work, at least they may keep you busy a little longer!

 Some Useful Tech Tools